ucan-wg/awake/README.md

 ### 3.4.1 Payload

-The AES key for this payload MUST be derived from the Requestor's initial ECDH private key and the Repsonder's ECDH public key set in the UCAN in Step 3 (FIXME)
+The AES key for this payload MUST be derived from the Requestor's initial ECDH private key and the Responder's ECDH public key set in the UCAN in [§3.3](#33-responder-es tablishes-point-to-point-session).

 | Field  | Value                                       | Description                                                    | Required |
 | ------ | ------------------------------------------- | -------------------------------------------------------------- | -------- |